AMontiB/AdaptivePRNUCameraAttribution/README.md

 show that a number of false negatives from the dataset are traceable to radially corrected images, and to images processed by third-party software that had not been previously noticed.

+This is the official code implementation of the paper ["An Adaptive Method for Camera Attribution under Complex Radial Distortion Corrections"](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10265255)

 ## Requirements